Nandaka/PixivUtil2/readme.txt

 		    Use -1 to use all tags.
 writeimageinfo  ==> set to 'True' to export the image information to text file.
-                    The filename is following the image filename + .txt.
+                    The filename is following the image filename + .txt. dateDiff        ==> Gets only pictures that were posted X days before the system date.
+Set 0 to disable.
+Skip to next member id if in Download by Member, stop processing if in Download New Illust.

 =================================================================================
 = list.txt Format                                                               =